 In both instances from the SUBTLEXus, the question is being used to inform the interlocutor that breakfast will be ready, and therefore we would like to know what time you want it.
 In the textbooks, however, the item seems to be included purely as an example of a question used in relation to talking about time, usually as a simple question–answer pair (“What time do you get up?”, “I get up at ~”).
 Ishihara and Cohen (2010) point out that in many cases textbooks fail to take pragmatics into account.
 This certainly seems to be the case with the illustrative example here, as well as throughout the junior high school textbooks analysed in the current study.

 More generally, the question/answer fragments identified in the corpora reveal several patterns.
 First, there are many formulaic question and answer patterns in the JHSETC which do not appear in the SUBTLEXus (e.g. yes i am, no i’m not).
 Second, the way native speakers answer yes/no questions is complex, and often answers do not explicitly state “yes” or “no” (Hockey, Rossen-Knill, Spejewski, Stone, & Isard, 1997).
-Indeed, in corpus studies such as Biber et al. 2004, although yes-no question fragments are very common, the units of analysis are generally fragment of the questions themselves and not the responses – presumably because no specific responses to these questions are frequent enough to appear in their lists of lexical bundles.
+Corpus studies, such as Biber et al. 2004, have found that although yes-no question fragments are very common, the units of analysis are generally a fragment of the questions themselves and not the responses – presumably because no specific responses to these questions are frequent enough to appear in their lists of lexical bundles.
 Arguably, the inclusion of so many formulaic yes/no response fragments is beneficial for production, as it gives learners a simple way to construct their responses.
 However, it indicates to learners that this is what they should produce in the real world, and they will be listening for a “yes” or “no” that in many cases will not actually come.
 Third, there is a difference in the level of formality.
 High-frequency question fragments in the SUBTLEXus, such as what are we gonna do, are not present in the textbooks.
 The SUBTLEXus bundles contain significantly more contractions.
 The analysis suggests that the language contained in textbooks is far politer than standard, everyday conversation.
 An in-depth analysis of register within the two corpora goes beyond the scope of this study but would be an interesting area for further research.